What We Do

-ADR Atlantic performs the following functions for practitioners and users of ADR services:
+With ADRIC, ADR Atlantic offers the following for practitioners and users of ADR services:

 - We set the “Gold Standard” to protect the ADR profession and the public served by ADR professionals.

-- A Code of Ethics governing out members with an established complaint and discipline process.
+- Codes of Conduct and Ethics governing out members with an established complaint and discipline process.

-- National Arbitration Rules and National Mediation Rules provide clear, concise processes and procedures for the conduct of commercial arbitrations and mediations.
-The rules developed by ADR Canada and recognized across the country establish time lines and procedures that provide practitioners and users with certainty and clarity, allowing for effective and efficient case administration.
+- National Arbitration Rules and National Mediation Rules that provide clear, concise processes and procedures for the conduct of commercial arbitrations and mediations.
+The rules developed by ADRIC and recognized across the country establish time lines and procedures that provide practitioners and users with certainty and clarity, allowing for effective and efficient case administration.

 - Standards for approving arbitration and mediation training courses.